Co operative Bank Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-FAQs : The Co operative Bank Solicitor Panel from members of the public
+Q and A’s regarding the Co operative Bank Conveyancing Panel from members of the public

-The mortgage over my property is with Co operative Bank.
-Conveyancing was finalised 12 months ago.
-In the event that I decide to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform Co operative Bank?
+I have a mortgage with Co operative Bank.
+Conveyancing has been completed 12 months ago.
+If I am intending to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform Co operative Bank?

 Copyright © Lexsure Limited, 2025